jemcgrath1/vpnrouter/README.md

  This tells the OpenVPN client to read the username/password you have provided as an environment vairiable, rather than waiting for user input from the keyboard.

 **Connecting other containers to vpnrouter container**

-* To connect other containers to the vpn router, you will need to ensure that the other containers are started with `--net=container:vpnrouter` or the name of the vpnrouter container you started.
+  :bangbang: To connect other containers to the vpn router, you will need to ensure that the other containers are started with `--net=container:vpnrouter` or the name of the vpnrouter container.
 Personally I like to name them by VPN exit location so I know where each router is directed.

-* In addition, if you were planning to connect transmission to the vpnrouter container, you **MUST** expose the ports required for transmission on the vpnrouter continer before joing the containers.
+  :bangbang: In addition, if you were planning to connect other containers (i.e transmission, sonarr etc) to the vpnrouter container, you **MUST** expose the ports required for application on the **vpnrouter** container before joing the containers.

-To do this you would need to add the following to the vpnrouter create statement so that when you connect the transmission container it's ports are visible.
+   *i.e.*  To do this you would need to add the following additional ports to the vpnrouter create statement so that when you connect the transmission container vpnrouter makes the following ports are visible.
+    For Transmission#

-`-p 9091:9091 -p 51413:51413 -p 51413:51413/udp # for Transmission`
+  `-p 9091:9091 -p 51413:51413 -p 51413:51413/udp `

 ## Info